Hassen-Elmahrouk/depth-estimation-and-object-detection/README.md

 # depth-estimation-and-object-detection
-this notebook explains how to use yolov8 for object detection and DPT model for depth estimation
+this notebook explains how to use yolov8 for object detection and apple Depth Pro model for depth estimation